Peleuli: Biography

 With Kamehameha I, she was mother of four children including: Maheha Kapulikoliko, a daughter, Kahōʻanokū Kīnaʻu, a son, who married Wahinepio; Kaikoʻokalani, a son, who married Haʻaheo Kaniu; and Kiliwehi, a daughter, who married of Kamehamehakauokoa and probably Kalanimoku.
-Her grandchildren were Kekauʻōnohi by Kīnaʻu and Leleiohoku II by Kiliwehi.
+Her grandchildren were Kekauʻōnohi by Kīnaʻu and Leleiohoku I by Kiliwehi.

 Her progenies with Kamehameha were his eldest children, with the exception of his illegitimate son Pauli Kaʻōleiokū by his aunt Kānekapōlei, but they were passed over in the line of succession in favor of his descendants by Keōpūolani and Kalākua Kaheiheimālie because of their superior rank.

 She later married to Kaweloʻokalani, her husband's younger half-brother and the son of Keōua and Kamakaeheikuli.
 This marriage occurred while Kamehameha was still alive and the couple lived in the King's household.

 She and Kaweloʻokalani had no children, although one source says that Kaukuna Kahekili was the son of Kaweloʻokalani and Peleuli.

 They adopted (hānai) the youngest daughter of Kamehameha I and Kalākua Kaheiheimālie.
 She named the child Kīnaʻu after her own son and took her back to the island of Hawaiʻi after Kamehameha moved his capital back to Kailua-Kona.

 Another hānai child and namesake was Elizabeth Peleuli II, who became the ancestor of the Crowningburg family.

 After Kamehameha I's death, his son Liholiho succeeded him as Kamehameha II and they were both included as a part of his court.

 The last mention of her or her husband was that they transferred to Lahaina on the island of Maui, which had become the new capital, in the 1820s.